DevCabin/SafeMessage-Ai/DEVELOPER_GUIDE.md

 - **Queue System:** Background processing for heavy analysis
 - **Multi-Region:** Global deployment for better performance

-This guide covers the complete logic flow and architecture of SafeMessage AI.
+This guide covers the complete logic flow and architecture of ScamBomb.
 The application follows a simple but effective freemium model with robust security and privacy protections.